StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/start-a-task.md

 <!-- md:permission `manageTask` -->

-This topic provides step-by-step instructions for starting a [task](about-tasks.md) in TheHive.

-Use this procedure to indicate that you have started working on a task.
+Start a [task](about-tasks.md) in TheHive to indicate that you've begun working on it.
 This action automatically changes the task status to *In progress*.

 <h2>Procedure</h2>